MRLintern/SigProLib/README.md

 * __OS__: Developed and tested on `Ubuntu 20.04`.
 However, this will be platform-independent so the software will also be able to run on `Windows 10`.
 * __Compiler__: `g++ 13.1.0` on `Linux`.
 For `Windows 10`, you can use `MinGW` but I recommed using `Windows Subsystem for Linux (WSL)` using the `VSCode` editor.
 * `CMake`.
-* Understand basic Statistics; the theory won't be covered so you'll need to know this stuff.
+* Understand basic __Statistics__; the theory won't be covered so you'll need to know this stuff.
-* Understand the foundations of Signal Processing; the theory won't be covered so you'll need to know this stuff.
+* Understand the foundations of __Signal Processing__; the theory won't be covered so you'll need to know this stuff.

 ## Future Work and Development
 ---